DS-567/AMD-AOHW25_620/Demonstrator/README.md

 - Vitis: **2023.1**
 - FPGA platform: **Nexys A7-100T**

-⚠️ **Note:** This design is hardware-dependent and requires custom PCBs.
+⚠️ **Note:** This design is hardware-dependent and requires the custom PCBs.
 The build instructions can still be followed, but the system will not function without them!

 ---